The Lifesaving Benefits of Newborn Screening: By Genworks | www.lokmattimes.com

 The Lifesaving Benefits of Newborn Screening: By Genworks

-PNN New Delhi [India], September 18: Every baby that is born is a precious gift and ensuring the good ...
+New Delhi (India), September 20: Every baby that is born is a precious gift and ensuring the good health ...

 According to the World Health Organization, there are over 6,700 newborn deaths each day amounting to 47% of all child deaths under the age of five years from 40% in 1990.
 Talking about India in particular, the current infant mortality rate in 2023 is 26.619 deaths per 1000 live births.
 An effective way to avoid these deaths is by embracing newborn screening.
 Parents and caregivers should prioritize early screenings, follow recommended schedules, and collaborate closely with healthcare professionals to give their children the best start in life and avoid deaths as much as possible.